BlessingUb/CV/README.md

 [Summary](#summary) || [Projects](#projects) || [Experience](#experience) || [Education](#education) || [Interests](#interests)

 ## Summary
-A Junior Developer with 3 years experience as a Business Analyst within an Agile environment.
+A Junior Developer with 3 years experience as a data-driven Business Analyst within an Agile environment.
 With my previous role exposing me into tech I got really inspired to up-skill and learn to build software application.
 I am looking for a role where I can continue to learn new technologies, develop on my existing knowledge and channel my creativity and problem- solving skills onto creating software applications that users will love to use..

 ## Projects
 For a complete list of my projects, check my <a href= "https://github.com/BlessingUb?tab=repositories">GitHub Repo</a>.